 Shaun Rein just published his latest book The War for China’s Wallet: Profiting from the New World Order, after his earlier bestsellers The End of Copycat China: The Rise of Creativity, Innovation, and Individualism in Asia and The End of Cheap China, Revised and Updated: Economic and Cultural Trends That Will Disrupt the World.

 Shaun Rein is the Managing Director of the China Market Research Group (CMR), the world’s leading strategic market intelligence firm focused on China.
 He is one of the world’s recognized thought leaders on strategy consulting in China.

-He co-published his book Business Ecosystems in China: Alibaba and Competing Baidu, Tencent, Xiaomi and LeEco (Routledge, 2017) and his second book ‘Chinese hidden innovators: from Alibaba to Zongmu’ is forthcoming in 2018.
+He co-published his book Business Ecosystems in China: Alibaba and Competing Baidu, Tencent, Xiaomi and LeEco (Routledge, 2017) and his second book ‘Chinese hidden innovators: from Alibaba to Zongmu’ is expected early 2019.